-The last thing you want to happen on a European trip of a lifetime is to be injured, have something stolen or just encounter a monumental hassle.
-Here's how you can minimize the possibility of something bad happening while you are on your trip.
+The last thing you want to happen on a European trip of a lifetime is to be injured, have something stolen, or just encounter a monumental hassle.
+Here are some tips on how to be aware of your surroundings, protect your valuable, and have a worry-free experience while exploring.

 Dodge Hazards on the Street